maxwjoe/MOS6502/README.md

 ## Executing a Program

-After programming is complete, simply call CPUExecute(c) to run the CPU on the connected memory.
+After programming is complete, simply call CPUExecute() to run the CPU on the connected memory.
 If you are using a clock mode with a cycle limit, be sure to set the tick_limit variable with the Clock's API first otherwise it will exit straight away.

 ```C